FAIRplus/the-fair-cookbook/content/recipes/reusability/ATI_licensing_software_matched.md

 There are many software licenses in existence.
 Many of those allow the licensee to do very little, but some give you more freedom to use and re-use the licensed software.

-The [https://choosealicense.com/](https://choosealicense.com/) website offers a straightforward mechanism to help you pick the best license for your project (URL_TO_INSERT_TERM_5628 https://fairsharing.org/search?recordType=project) .
+The [https://choosealicense.com/](https://choosealicense.com/) website offers a straightforward mechanism to help you pick the best license for your project.

 To make some sense of this variety, we can categorize them as follows.